 When planning changing rooms for sport and leisure centres, there are important aspects to consider such as minimum requirements to guarantee safety and hygiene to all users of the sports facility.
 Single-sex changing areas should be well-screened for privacy together with other equipment like lockers and benches, showers and adequate water-sanitary systems.

-Below you can download the project drawings and 3D model produced with an architectural design BIM software.
+Below you can download the 3D model produced with an architectural design BIM software.

 9 tips to design a changing room for sport facilities

 Sport facilities changing rooms must comply with the indications established by official regulations.
 However, the relevant legislation may vary depending on the country.

 Below we’ve listed 9 recommendations that are legally accepted by many countries worldwide:

 - the rooms used as changing rooms must be divided by gender, considering an equal number of men and women